cynthiapinedoh79/Project2js/README.md

     - Check This! – Possibly redirects to a page with useful bookkeeping facts or tips.

-    - Get A Prize! – An engaging gamified option to win discounts or special offers.
+    - Play & Save! – An engaging gamified option to win discounts or special offers.

   - Visual Styling: High contrast between button text (white) and button background (dark purple).